 - What we don’t like about Coleman Sundome 6 Person Tent

 - Our Detailed Review of Coleman Sundome 6 Person Tent

 - Coleman Sundome 6 person tent and other competitors

 - Type: 3-season dome tent

 - Floor area: 10 feet x 10 feet (3×3 m)

 - Setup time: 10 minutes

 Coleman Sundome 6-person tent makes its way to be the most reliable choice for family tents because of its high versatility.

-With its ample inner space, Coleman Sundome 6-person tent can accommodate a family of up to 6 people.
+With its ample inner space, the Coleman Sundome 6-person tent can accommodate a family of up to 6 people.
 The free-standing design allows you to set this tent up no matter which terrain.
 So you can have it on your side as a comfortable shelter wherever you want.